EricFeng20001120/vscode_GenAI_Extension/README.md

-Certainly!
-Here's a structured `README.md` for your VS Code extension, which integrates a local LLM (such as LLaMA 3.1) to provide code completions, architectural summaries, and inline suggestions:

----

 # VSCode LLM Assistant

 A Visual Studio Code extension that leverages a local Large Language Model (LLM) to enhance your coding experience with: